 Learn why you need lye to make soap and how to handle it safely.
 Our great great grandmothers made soap without having to use a caustic chemical, so why do we?
 The short answer is that our grandmothers manufactured their own caustic chemical of sorts, called potash, by combining hardwood ashes and water.
 This created […]...read the full article.

 While there are other methods of making soap (hot process and melt & pour), this soap making 101 tutorial provides a basic overview on how to make soap the cold process way.
-It will be added to my Natural Soap Making page along with other helpful links and recipes; so be sure to bookmark or pin it […]...read the full article.
+Making soap is one of my favorite hobbies.
+There are so many ways to personalize a single recipe, that I rarely make the […]...read the full article.

 This herbal vinegar face soap recipe features sage for its astringent and anti-inflammatory properties, plus chlorella, a nutritious algae that has impressive acne fighting and anti-aging skin benefits.
 It’s especially helpful for those with normal to oily, or acne-prone skin.
 Sage & Chlorella – for potential skin benefits & natural color This face soap recipe features […]...read the full article.